malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness.md

 * As per claim 1, all of conscious experience must be available for producing subsequent inferences about those conscious experiences.
 * As per claim 2, the individual must be able to identify that they produced those inferences.
 * In order for an individual to identify an inference as being their own, they must have some beliefs about their inference capabilities and how they relate to themselves as an individual entity.
 This is included in the set `M`, which iteration 2 produces inferences in relation to.
 * Imagine some supposed experience, and an inference `i` produced about that experience.
 Additionally imagine that an iteration 2 inference cannot be produced about `i`, for example, due to some incompatibility of structure, lack of data path to iteration 2 processing capabilities, or inherent limitation in iteration 2 processing capabilities.
-* The inference `i` cannot be identified in relation to the individual.
+The inference `i` cannot be identified in relation to the individual.
 As such, the supposed experience fails on Claim 2 and `i` must be in actual fact an inference about a non-conscious experience.
 * Thus, any experience that can only lead to inferences which cannot be included in an iteration 2 inference is not a conscious experience.

 # Summary and Conclusions

+The claim has been made that sufficiently complex environments and agent bodies require a trade-off between the inferential computing power of a single processing step versus the use of multi-step processing.
+In order to be a "good regulator" of its own non-physical actions, the agent must model its non-physical behaviours.
+Various different forms of such modelling are possible, and the characterisations offered by the Visceral Loop provide an insight into what kinds of self-referential thought are possible depending on the kind of model in use.

+In deep reinforcement learning, agents are classified as being model-free or model-based (Lazaridis, Fachantidis, & Vlahavas, 2020).
+A model-free agent, which implicitly _is_ a model, but which does not _contain_ an explicit representational model, may never exceed Iteration 1 processing as there is no explicit model for it to introspect.
+A typical model-based RL agent of the sort used in most research today has an explicit model, but it's own inferential capabilities would not directly introspect that model.
+However, it should not require much effort to enable a model-based RL agent to access its model and to draw inferences from it.

+The Visceral Loop has been shown to offer significant insight into consciousness.
+More work is required here.
+The author believes that a stronger claim about the data available within consciousness can yet be made.
+It should be noted that there are aspects of consciousness that the Visceral Loop makes no claim over.
+In particular, it offers no explanation for the so called "hard problem" of phenomenal consciousness (Chalmers, 1995) - the "what it feels like" aspect of consciousness.

-Visceral loop explains why fRMI studies have shown that we become aware of a decision after its made (tbd: citation needed).
-Because it takes extra processing cycles to consciously consider the fact of the decision being made.
+The Visceral Loop can be used to understand other aspects of thought.
+For example, it explains why fRMI studies have suggested that we become aware of a decision after it is made (Soon, Brass, Heinze & Haynes, 2008): because it takes extra processing cycles to consciously consider the fact of the decision being made.
 In short: we can only think about one thing at a time, so the decision itself and thought about the decision require separate steps.

-The visceral loop can be used to explain how someone concludes themselves as conscious.
-It can also be used to classify the kinds of thought that occur within an agent, and the kinds of thought that it's possible for an agent to have.
-For example, it may be the case that simpler organisms only ever operate with Iteration 1 thought.
+The work presented here has implications for understanding consciousness, for the design of AI systems, and perhaps forms one of the necessary building blocks towards artificial general intelligence (AGI).

 # References

 Block, N. (1995).
 On a confusion about a function of consciousness.
 Brain and Behavioral Sciences, 18(2), 227–247. https://doi.org/10.1017/S0140525X00038188. \[[Full Text](https://www.nyu.edu/gsas/dept/philo/faculty/block/papers/1995_Function.pdf)\]

+Chalmers, D. J. (1995).
+Facing up to the problem of consciousness.
+Journal of Consciousness Studies 2(3): 200-19. http://dx.doi.org/10.1093/acprof:oso/9780195311105.003.0001. \[[Full Text](http://consc.net/papers/facing.pdf)\]

 Conant, R. C., and Ashby, W. R. (1970).
 Every good regulator of a system must be a model of that system.
 Int.
 J. Systems Sci., vol. 1, No. 2, pp 89-97. https://doi.org/10.1080/00207727008920220. \[[Full Text](http://pespmc1.vub.ac.be/books/Conant_Ashby.pdf)\]

 Graziano, M. S. A. (2017).
 The Attention Schema Theory: A Foundation for Engineering Artificial Consciousnes.
 Front.
 Robot.
 AI. https://doi.org/10.3389/frobt.2017.00060.

+Lazaridis, A., Fachantidis, A., & Vlahavas, I. (2020).
+Deep Reinforcement Learning: A State-of-the-Art Walkthrough.
+J. Artif.
+Intell.
+Res., 69, 1421-1471. https://doi.org/10.1613/jair.1.12412. \[[Full Text](https://jair.org/index.php/jair/article/view/12412/26638)\]

 Proske, U., and Gandevia, S. C. (2012).
 The Proprioceptive Senses: Their Roles in Signaling Body Shape, Body Position and Movement, and Muscle Force.
 Physiological Reviews 2012 92:4, pp 1651-1697. https://doi.org/10.1152/physrev.00048.2011.

+Soon, C. S., Brass, M., Heinze, H. J., & Haynes, J. D. (2008).
+Unconscious determinants of free decisions in the human brain.
+Nature neuroscience, 11(5), 543–545. https://doi.org/10.1038/nn.2112. \[[Full Text](https://www.researchgate.net/publication/5443390_Unconscious_determinants_of_free_decisions_in_the_human_brain)/]

 Wernicke's area. (n.d.).
 In _Wikepedia_. https://en.wikipedia.org/wiki/Wernicke%27s_area.